mentainha/m3o/clients/README.md

 ## Contents

-- [js](js) - Javascript clients published to npm as the package 'm3o'
+- [ts](ts) - Typescript clients published to npm as the package 'm3o'
 - [go](go) - Go clients which can be imported directly from github